ZhiZheng0889/Zhi_Zheng_final_project/project-03/Zheng_project_03.md

 ## $ comments <chr> "He is very enthusiastic to help students.
 His course content…
 ```

+Explanation: The read_csv function from readr is used to load the data, and glimpse from tibble provides a concise overview of the data structure.

+### Data Preprocessing

+Clean and preprocess the data by tokenizing the comments into words, removing stop words, and filtering out unwanted terms.
+This prepares the data for further analysis.

 ```r
 # Unnest tokens (words)
 tidy_comments <- comments %>%